-602.2.1.
-For Olympic Winter Games, FIS World Ski Championships and FIS Junior World Ski Championships the appointment is made by the FIS Council on recommendation of the Alpine Committee.
+- 602.2.1.
+For Olympic Winter Games, FIS World Ski Championships and FIS Junior World Ski Championships the appointment is made by the FIS Council on recommendation of the Alpine Committee. - For all other competitions, the appointment is made by the Sub-Committee for Alpine Technical Delegates. - An exception is made for Children, CIT, Masters, CISM, Customs and UNI races, for which the TD's are proposed by the committee in question and confirmed by the Sub-Committee for Alpine Technical Delegates. - A TD cannot be member of the organising association.

-- 602.2.2 For all other competitions, the appointment is made by the Sub-Committee for Alpine Technical Delegates. - 602.2.3 An exception is made for Children, CIT, Masters, CISM, Customs and UNI races, for which the TD's are proposed by the committee in question and confirmed by the Sub-Committee for Alpine Technical Delegates. - 602.2.4 A TD cannot be member of the organising association.
-In exceptional cases the Committee for Alpine Technical Delegates can appoint a TD from the same country.
+In exceptional cases the Committee for Alpine Technical Delegates may appoint a TD from the same country.
 He must, however, not be a member of the organising club or of the regional association.